wlads/reefpoints/source/posts/2015-03-22-tips-for-writing-ember-addons.md

 fail](https://github.com/emberjs/ember.js/issues/10590).
 This should be fixed in 1.10.1.

-Avoiding Prototype Extensions can be difficult, and I plan on writing a future blog post to outline certain strategies to duplicate the behavior that you miss out on without Prototype Extensions.
+Avoiding Prototype Extensions can be difficult.
+I plan on writing a future blog post to outline certain strategies to duplicate the behavior that you miss out on without Prototype Extensions.